AHNJournal/.github/profile/README.md

 Our current call of papers is [here](https://open-neurosecurity.org/editorial/la-neurosecurite-libre-et-ouverte-pour-tous/).

-We are planning to use this repository to manage the admission and peer-reviewing process of newly submitted manuscripts.
+We are planning to use [this repository](https://github.com/AHNJournal/ahnjournal-preprints) to manage the admission and peer-reviewing process of newly submitted manuscripts.
 Thus you are going to need a working GitHub account to submit your paper.

+## Frequently Asked Questions (FAQ)

+1. What is the cost to submit and upload a new manuscript?

+Admission and submission is open to the general public and free to everyone.

 ## Public repositories list

 ## How to contribute

 <!--